Newsletter

 Session led by Justine

-Includes guide training and social coffee/drink of choice at 10am.
+• This session includes guide training and social coffee/drink of choice at Europa Cafe

 RSVP HERE: Helps us pair guides and athletes smoothly.
 You can update your plans later if needed – just message us or redo the form.